Christopher Heffner

 PhD, MS

-If you've ever used an automated voice recognition system, like the ones that process you through customer support on the phone, you have a sense of how hard it is to understand the speech of someone else.
-If we can't teach a machine to do it, how is it that we humans can understand sentences spoken at a rate of about 300 words per minute?
-As if life couldn't get more challenging, speech changes, too.
 Speaker-by-speaker and dialect-by-dialect, people don't all speak in the same way.
-My research focuses on plasticity in speech perception.
-In particular, I look at learning and adaptation.
+Prof. Heffner's research focuses on plasticity in speech perception, examining how individuals cope with this variation through learning and adaptation.
 We learn new phonetic categories when we learn a new language.
 We adapt to variation in the speech of others in our native language.
-These two processes require our brain to be plastic, to change with experience.
-I study how it does that, and what happens when brains aren't working properly.
+These two processes require brains to be plastic, to change with experience.
+Prof. Heffner studies how it does that, and what happens when brains aren't working properly.

 For a list of all publications, see Google Scholar profile.